Nikhil-Pahwa/ARS/README.md

 # Airline Reservation system

 This is the YCompany airline reservation system portal covering minor functionalaties such as search and book the flight.
+In this application when user select the flight the corresponding vendor's style and brand image gets loaded in detail page.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.

 ## Features
 * Localization support for multiple languages